truburn/jsburn/README.md

 - Engage visitors with a visually appealing, intuitive, and responsive design.
 - Demonstrate technical proficiency by using modern tools and techniques like React, Emotion, and GitHub Actions.
 - Tell my story as a developer in a way that is both professional and personal.
-- Provide a dynamic experience, including interactive elements and an AI-powered guide to make exploring my portfolio enjoyable and memorable. _Coming Soon!_

 This portfolio is a living project, and I am continuously iterating to enhance its features, usability, and design.
 I invite you to browse the codebase to see how it all comes together — feedback is always welcome!